Fujifilm X-T1 vs Sony A68

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-T1 offers a substantially higher resolution than the one in the A68 (2360k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Fujifilm X-T1 and Sony A68 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A68 and the X-T1 is in-body image stabilization (IBIS).
-The A68 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A68 reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.